 Once you’ve selected the fireworks you’re looking to use, you’ll want to find the best deal.
 Unfortunately, the sale of fireworks is limited online, so you’ll have to pick them up in a shop.
 The major supermarkets usually have the best deals on individual fireworks and pre-made collections as well.

 Tesco, Asda, Aldi and Lidl are all great places to find the best deals, but also make sure to check out DIY shops like Homebase and B&Q.

 - While you may be looking for value for money, don’t cut corners.
 You should only buy fireworks which conform to the British Standards Check or European safety standards.
 Check for “BS7114:1988”, “BS EN 15947:2010”, or “CE” markings to confirm this.

 - Sparklers can get very hot, so don’t give them to small children.

 - Never leave your fireworks unsupervised, especially around children.

 - Once a firework is lit, stand well back.
 Even if it hasn’t gone off for some time it can still explode.

 Don’t have the budget for fireworks?
 Don’t worry!

-It’s certainly fun to do a nice fireworks party in your garden, but you should always remember that there’s cheap or completely free public fireworks displays all throughout the country.
-UK events guide The List has a … list of fireworks displays available throughout the UK.
+It’s also important to remember there are cheap or completely free public fireworks displays all throughout the country.
+UK events guide The List has a program of fireworks displays available throughout the UK.